meruledaworld/anime_announcer-/README.md

 1. Open the `gameinfo.gi` file again and remove the line you added earlier.
 Or you can use your backup files that you saved on Desktop and replace the edited ones.
 2. Delete the `dota2mods` folder from your Dota folder.

 Q: What animu character are available now?

-A: You can find the sample of the announcer and heroes lines here https://github.com/saylith/harem-announcer (Don't download the file there as it's not updated)
+1. You can find the sample of the announcer and heroes lines here https://github.com/saylith/harem-announcer (Don't download the file there as it's not updated)